IBM dictation machines: Cassette recorder

 The mini-cassette dictation recorder was not successful in the marketplace and was withdrawn on September 30, 1982.

 Famous users

 Lyndon B. Johnson used a variety of dictation machines from various vendors including an IBM Executary to record telephone conversations.

 Richard Nixon used a portable IBM Executary to record meeting notes.
 He also kept one beside his bed.

 Manufacturing plants

 Dictation machines were designed and assembled by IBM Lexington as well as by IBM Canada.
 Development was also performed by IBM Austin.

 In 1962 IBM Berlin (West Germany) began manufacturing dictation equipment.
-A new Office Products plant is constructed in Berlin in 1974.
+A new Office Products plant was constructed in Berlin in 1974 that shipped to 84 countries.
+It was the only plant outside the USA that manufactured dictation machines.